platformsh/platformsh-docs/src/gettingstarted/template/create-project.md

 1. **Project type**

-   You will first be given the option of creating a `New Project` that is empty (one that you can migrate your own code base to), or to `Use a Template`.
-Click the `Use a Template` option, and then click `Next`.
+   You will first be given the option of creating a `New Project` that is empty ([one that you can migrate your own code base to](/gettingstarted/own-code.md)), or to `Use a Template`.
+Select the `Use a Template` option, and then click `Next`.

 2. **Details**